pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_image.hbs.md

 # tanzu insight image

-Use this command to get help for image commands.
+This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight image` to get help for the image commands.

 ## <a id='options'></a>Options